edgelesssys/constellation/docs/docs/workflows/troubleshooting.md

 To get started on diagnosing issues with Constellation, it often is helpful to collect logs from nodes, pods or other resources in the cluster.
 Most logs are available through Kubernetes' standard
 [logging interfaces](https://kubernetes.io/docs/concepts/cluster-administration/logging/).

-To debug issues occurring at boot time of the nodes, one can use the serial console interface of the CSP.
+To debug issues occurring at boot time of the nodes, you can use the serial console interface of the CSP.

 Apart from that, Constellation also offers further [observability integrations](../architecture/observability.md).